Carrot Cake Banana Bread

 - Slice and serve with coconut butter, vegan butter or peanut butter.

 - Top the loaf with icing or frosting.
 You can use the cashew frosting from my vegan cinnamon rolls or from this raw vegan carrot cake.
-You could also use the glaze from this vegan monkey bread recipe.
+You could also use the glaze from this vegan monkey bread recipe or the caramel from this vegan apple cake.

 - For another frosting option, you can use this vegan cream cheese frosting from this vegan carrot cake recipe.